-After completing his LLB (Honors) from the University of Canterbury and Bachelor of Social Science from Lincoln University Biddick began his professional career in the field of law.
-Originally from New Zealand, he spent three years as an attorney with New Zealand’s leading corporate law firm, Russell McVeagh.
+After completing his LLB (Honors) from the University of Canterbury and Bachelor of Social Science from Lincoln University, Biddick began his professional career in the field of law.
+Originally from New Zealand, James spent three years as an attorney with New Zealand’s leading corporate law firm, Russell McVeagh.
 He then worked at a boutique entertainment and media focused law firm for two years before deciding to pursue a different career path.

 After graduating, Biddick served as the Assistant Director, then Associate Director of Graduate Career Management and Sport Management, and Graduate Student Career Coach for Ohio University.

-“Having walked the path of a student-athlete, professional athlete, and corporate professional; I understand the journey and unique challenges faced by student-athletes when attempting to discern a major, discover their “why”, access resources, explore experiential opportunities that fit their schedule, and determined fulfilling first-steps post-graduation.
-I can be their first port of call to support and guide them through this often confusing, but rewarding, journey.” – James Biddick
+“Having walked the path of a student-athlete, professional athlete, and corporate professional; I understand the journey and unique challenges faced by many student-athletes when attempting to discern a major, discover their “why”, access resources, explore experiential opportunities that fit their schedule, and determined fulfilling first-steps post-graduation.
+I can be their first port of call to support and guide them through this often confusing, but very rewarding, journey.” – James Biddick

 To get in touch with James, email email@example.com or call the Center for Career Development at (574)-631-5200.